patrykwenz/patrykwenz/README.md

 -->
 👨‍💻 22 years old.

-📕 BSc. of Computer Science.
+📕 Bachelor of Computer Science.

 👨‍🎓 I'm in my first year of studies towards a Masters's degreee in Computer Science.